Best Leaky Gut Supplements

 • Guarantee has a $10 restocking fee

-One of two supplements on our list that provides 5mg of L-glutamine per serving, GutConnect 365 targets tight junction regulation and anti-inflammatory signaling, even if 5g is less than clinical recommendations.
-Most studies use about 0.5g per kg of body weight.
+GutConnect 365 is one of the two supplements on our list that provides 5mg of L-glutamine per serving.
+As such, it targets tight junction regulation and anti-inflammatory signaling, even if 5g is less than clinical recommendations.
+In comparison, most studies use about 0.5g per kg of body weight, and Revive Glutamine delivers a 10g dose per serving.

 Here are all the ingredients you can find in GutConnect 365: